Network Modernization & Consolidation

 Summary of Efforts to Date

 The Federal Government has engaged in several efforts to modernize existing IT systems, to improve processes for the acquisition and development of new solutions, and to restructure underlying frameworks for service and lifecycle management.
-The E-Government Act of 2002 recognized the importance of a well-managed, modern, and secure Federal IT ecosystem, building upon concepts captured in the Clinger-Cohen Act, the Paperwork Reduction Act, and OMB Circular A-130, Managing Information as a Strategic Resource.1 Additionally, the Federal Information Security Management Act of 2002 and its reauthorization in 2014 serve as the governing authority for OMB to provide overall guidance and policy for Government-wide Federal cybersecurity.
+The E-Government Act of 2002 recognized the importance of a well-managed, modern, and secure Federal IT ecosystem, building upon concepts captured in the Clinger-Cohen Act, the Paperwork Reduction Act, and OMB Circular A-130, Managing Information as a Strategic Resource.1 Additionally, the Federal Information Security Management Act of 2002 and, subsequently, the Federal Information Security Modernization Act of 2014, serve as the governing authority for OMB to provide overall guidance and policy for Government-wide Federal cybersecurity.

 Pursuant to these authorities, OMB established the IT Infrastructure Optimization Line of Business, which developed common Government-wide performance measures for service levels and costs, identified best practices, and provided guidance for agency IT infrastructure transition plans.
 An Enterprise Architecture and Centralizing Infrastructure was constructed some years later, and in 2010, the Federal Data Center Consolidation Initiative (FDCCI) directed agencies to inventory their data centers, develop consolidation plans, and assess virtual or cloud alternatives.2

-Between the launch of the FDCCI and its conclusion in 2015, the Cloud First Initiative and the Federal Risk and Authorization Management Program (FedRAMP) was activated in 2011 with FedRAMP providing a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-Driven by the momentum of these and other efforts, in 2016 the Data Center Optimization Initiative arose as an update to the FDCCI based on requirements of the Federal IT Acquisition Reform Act (FITARA).3 These efforts have helped agencies to begin modernizing their IT.
-This report is intended to help resolve some of the impediments surfaced throughout implementation of these efforts and accelerate Federal IT Modernization.
+Between the launch of the FDCCI and its conclusion in 2015, the Cloud First Initiative and the Federal Risk and Authorization Management Program (FedRAMP) were activated in 2011, with FedRAMP providing a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
+Driven by the momentum of these and other efforts, in 2016 the Data Center Optimization Initiative arose as an update to the FDCCI based on requirements of the Federal IT Acquisition Reform Act (FITARA).3 These efforts have helped agencies to begin modernizing their IT and this Report is intended to help resolve some of the impediments surfaced throughout implementation of those efforts and further accelerate Federal IT modernization.